 Shakespeare has been absolutely strip-mined over the years for adaptations.
 Despite its hilariously outdated conclusion, Taming of the Shrew has been a popular target.
 Most “inspired by the Shakespeare”-type stories ditch the original women’s-submission-to-men ending in favor of something a little less backwards, usually the Katherine character realizing she’s been pushing people away for no reason and becoming more empathetic, sometimes also the Petruchio character being less demanding that others’ behavior conform to his expectations.
 (Notably, 10 Things I Hate About You.)
 Though there is some evidence to suggest that Shakespeare actually meant the characters to be caricatures of how not to treat women and the tragedy of crushing a woman’s spirit, it’s traditionally played on stage without this interpretation incorporated into the performances.
 (The only version I’ve seen played the finale sarcastically, as though they were thumbing their noses at this social convention.)

-Here, Kate is bitter and isolationist because she’s stuck in a career she dislikes, she washed out of college due to mouthing off at a professor and digs in her heels about returning, and clashes with her seemingly vapid sister Bunny.
-Her father, an eccentric biomedical scientist whose oddball theories and research have lost the substantial respect he once commanded, decides he will have Kate marry his immigrant postdoctoral researcher Pyotr, whose visa is on the brink of expiring with no hope of a work renewal.
+Here, Kate is bitter and isolationist because she’s stuck in a career she dislikes, she Dropped out of college due to mouthing off at a professor and digs in her heels about returning, and clashes with her seemingly vapid sister Bunny.
+Her father, an eccentric biomedical scientist whose oddball theories and research have lost him the substantial respect he once commanded, decides he will have Kate marry his postdoctoral researcher Pyotr, whose visa is on the brink of expiring with no hope of a work renewal.
 Naturally, she doesn’t take well to this intrusion on her life, nor to the expectation that she’ll do what her father and Pyotr say.
 Misogyny is replaced by her father’s paternalism and Pyotr’s cultural misunderstandings, bringing the themes into modern alignment without sacrificing the essential plot and character feature of a value clash.
 Most interestingly, the wedding day fight at the altar is replaced by an entirely different conflict (the dramatics of which are amusingly familiar to any scientist) that I won’t spoil.

 Genre: literary fiction.
 Setting: realism.
 Story genre: commentary, relationship, character study.
 Format: novel.
 Rating: 3/3 and I require a top-quality faithful stage adaptation immediately